zzxwill/browser-use/README.md

 from langchain_openai import ChatOpenAI

 agent = Agent(
     task='Go to hackernews on show hn and give me top 10 post titels, their points and hours.
-Calculate for each the ratio of points per hour.
-All in a json format title, points, hours, ratio.
-Then ask me for further instructions.', llm=ChatOpenAI(model='gpt-4o'),
+Calculate for each the ratio of points per hour.', llm=ChatOpenAI(model='gpt-4o'),
 )